 4. Bamboo Flooring

 Nail-down and glue-down are two popular methods used in installing this flooring type.
-Bamboo flooring is sourced from a tree that matures in 5 years, can grow as tall as 70 ft high, and most importantly are renewable, which qualifies them for the LEED Certification.
-Since the tree grows very fast, it’s easy to replace and the cost of growing them is low.
-In addition, it is water resistant compared to wood, so you can install them where there is moisture.
+Bamboo flooring is sourced from a tree that matures in 5 years, can grow as tall as 70 ft high, and, most importantly, are renewable, which qualifies them for the LEED Certification.

 5. Laminate

 In addition, it is a good option for more DIYers because of its ease of installation, low cost, and low maintenance.
-Moreover, it can be installed in most areas of the home like the bedroom, living room, kitchen, mudrooms, and bathroom.
+Moreover, it can be installed in most areas of the home, like the bedroom, living room, kitchen, mudrooms, and bathroom.
 You can install this in rooms where you want the look of natural flooring without the cost and difficulty of installation.
-It’s also a good alternative to bamboo if you want something that’s scratch-resistance.
+It’s also a good alternative to bamboo if you want something that’s scratch-resistant.

-The downside is that they are irreparable and you cannot refinish them once the finish wears off.
+The downside is that they are irreparable, and you cannot refinish them once the finish wears off.
 Unlike hardwood, you can’t allow moisture to seep under it as the joint between the planks beneath the surface can be soaked, swell, and chip.

 6. Carpet

-One of the most popular flooring types, the carpet needs not much introduction.
-Most people have seen it at least once in their lifetime.
-It’s an attractive option for many homeowners because of the ease of installation, gorgeous look when it’s brand new, availability in different colors and styles.
+It’s an attractive option for many homeowners because of the ease of installation, gorgeous look when it’s brand new, and availability in different colors and styles.
 It is also a very affordable option in relation to all other types of flooring.
-They are also produced from different materials including wool, nylon, acrylic, polyester, and polypropylene.
+They are also produced from different materials, including wool, nylon, acrylic, polyester, and polypropylene.

 Many builders and homeowners choose it for the bedroom because of the insulation power of trapping heat and sound for a warm and quiet atmosphere.
 They are a good option for rental property as you can easily clean them to look nice and shiny when they still new or change them without incurring too much cost when they are fading out.